Bhupatindra Malla: Construction of the Nyatapola temple

 It seems that there was already a temple called "Ngātāpulu" in the manuscripts, which once occupied the same space as the Nyatapola.
 By late December, the Ngātāpulu temple was destroyed and some of the surrounding houses were demolished in order to make space for the big temple.
 The house owners were given land in the eastern part of the town and the locale is today named Pālikhéla (lit. 'ground given in exchange').
 However, one of these owners was saddened by the loss of his ancestral home and to show his sadness authored the Ramayana titled Dukhi Vāro and the play was shown around the town.
 The digging work for the foundation of the temple was completed by late December 1701.
-Bhupatindra Malla himself layed three bricks on the foundation thereby commencing the construction work.
+Bhupatindra Malla himself laid three bricks on the foundation thereby commencing the construction work.
 The construction work gained further momentum as almost all the citizens of Bhaktapur came to volunteer.
 Likewise, citizens of Thimi, Banepa, Dhulikhel and other smaller settlements under the Kingdom of Bhaktapur, the citizens from the Kingdom of Patan also volunteered in the construction.
 By early February 1703, the construction of the plinth was completed.
 The construction was halted temporarily in April for the Bisket Jatra festival.
 The construction work accelerated after the end of the festival and by the end of April, the lowermost storey was finished.

 In early May, Bhupatindra Malla started a Yagya called Siddhāgni koṭyāhuti Māhāyagya.
 The fire for the Yagya was continuously lit for 48 days while the ashes from the fire were kept on the spot until January 1704.
 Even today, the spot where the Yagya was performed is believed to have retained the warmth till date.
 The construction of the temple was completed after a few months in the year 822 of the Nepalese era during the first day of the waxing moon in the month of Ashadha (late June–early July 1702).

 All in all, it took six months to build the temple.
 When construction finished, a grand feast was organized by a grateful Bhupatindra Malla and almost 20,000 people attended.

 Bhupatindra may have also authored the "Siddhāgni Kotyāhuti Dévala Pratisthā", manuscript detailing the construction work of the Nyatapola temple with the details of the cost of the construction, the timeline of the construction, names of the workers who worked on it including their work time and wages.